annusgit/deepdocclassifier/README.md

 You can upload your image and it will passed through the network loaded in `web.py`

 ## Results
+We get an evaluation accuracy of ~69% and test accuracy of 62% as opposed to +77% accuracy reported by the authors.
 The original network from the paper gives the result on the left, we get the one on the right
 ![their confusion](imgs/their_confusion.png) ![my confusion](imgs/confusion.png)